rkgIITBh/data-structures.github.io/HTML/deletionBTrees.md

 <p style="text-align:center;"><img src="../images/bTreeDelEx8.png"></p>

 The second situation occurs when we attempt to delete a key from a node having <i>M/2</i> keys.
 So the deletion leads to a node having less than the required number of keys.
+For example, suppose we want to delete key 36 from the tree given below.
 <p style="text-align:center;"><img src="../images/bTreeDelEx9.png"></p>
+We can possibly merge its children and create a leaf node containing keys {30,38}.
+However, it leads to an unbalanced tree as leaf nodes are not at the same depth.
+How can we handle it?
+The simplest way is to pull up a key from right child of the parent node.
+So, 70 goes to the parent node.
+The height of the tree is reduced by 1.